iamyanbo/UncertaintyPainting/README.md

 ### Methodology
 In the standard PointPainting architecture, LiDAR points are "painted" with the class scores from a 2D segmentation network.
 We extend this by calculating the **predictive uncertainty** of the 2D network and appending it as an additional feature.

+> **Note:** Unlike the original PointPainting which utilized only 4 classes, our approach separates the 2D classification into **21 classes** (aligned with PASCAL VOC/Cityscapes granularity) before fusion.
+This finer granularity provides richer semantic context and improves overall detection accuracy.

 **Uncertainty Calculation (Shannon Entropy):**
 For a pixel $(u, v)$ with class probability distribution $p$, the uncertainty $H$ is calculated as: